I love helping people create the relationships they want through psychotherapy. Here’s how it works…

 These changes propel you towards achieving a fulfilled life.

-As a trained psychotherapist I use psychodynamic and attachment theory along with cognitive behavioral therapy (CBT) and other techniques (such as mindfulness and somatic experiencing) to help you reach your goals.
+As a trained psychotherapist I use psychodynamic and attachment theory along with cognitive behavioral therapy (CBT) and other techniques (such as mindfulness and EMDR or eye movement desensitization and reprocessing) to help you reach your goals.

 The basic theories focus on how important relationships early in life shape a person’s self-esteem and become a template for all relationships through adult life.